gvegayon/rgexf/README.md

 -   \[2013-03-14\] Version 0.13.03 of rgexf is on its way to CRAN.
 It now supports working with spells!
 -   \[2013-01-04\] Version 0.13.01 of rgexf is on its way to CRAN.
 Significant improvements and new features!
 -   \[2012-06-19\] Version 0.12.06 of rgexf is on CRAN!
 Now it can be directly download from R.
 -   \[2012-03-29\] Version 0.12.03.29 of rgexf has been released including many bug fixes.
-Please download the lastest version to check it out.
+Please download the latest version to check it out.

 Installation
 ------------